rmstokes/ABM---New-File-Format/README.md

 able to verify is a current user is who they say they are or if there may be an imposter logged into their account.

-The code that is written here has been generated in collaboration with a team of researchers at North Carolina A&T State University whereby Robert Stokes is the lead developer working with Dr. Kelvin Bryant as Project Coordinator; Angelica Willis as
+The code that is written here has been generated in collaboration with a team of researchers at North Carolina A&T State University (Robert Stokes, Kelvin Bryant, Angelica Willis, Zanetta Tyler, and Anthony Dobson).
-Software Developer; Anthony Dobson and Zanetta Tyler as research team members.